deltaDAO/mvg-portal/content/pages/privacy/en.md

 **Legitimate interests:**

-Our legitimate interest in providing the history table is to offer you the possibility to overview your transactions made on our portal demonstrator.
+Our legitimate interest in providing the transaction overview is to offer you the possibility to overview your transactions made on our portal demonstrator.

 **Retention period:**

-As soon as you disconnect your wallet, we will remove the history table entries from your browser.
+As soon as you disconnect your wallet, we will remove the transaction overview entries from your browser.

 ## 4.6 Contact via e-mail

-If you contact us via e-mail, deltaDAO will collect, use and store your e-mail address, and any other information you provide us is your message, such as your name.
+If you contact us via e-mail, deltaDAO will collect, use and store your e-mail address, and any other information you provide us in your message, such as your name.

 **Purposes:**